sapegin/washingcode-book/manuscript/book.md

 );
 ```

-It’s more tricky if our data can be and array or `null`, like when you use GraphQL.
+It’s more tricky if our data can be an array or `null`, like when using GraphQL.
 In this case we can use the `||` operator:

 ```js
 return getProducts().then(({ products }) =>